Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Juli 2025 09.24.22 UTC
+- WIB: Senin, 7 Juli 2025 10.58.52 UTC
-- WITA: Senin, 7 Juli 2025 10.24.22 UTC
+- WITA: Senin, 7 Juli 2025 11.58.52 UTC
-- WIT: Senin, 7 Juli 2025 11.24.22 UTC
+- WIT: Senin, 7 Juli 2025 12.58.52 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

 Kategori: technology